jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 I want to show viewers the inside of the house of commons.
 That's where I'll bring in My colleagues the host of "power & politics," Vassy  and David  In the midst of this it seems the house of commons has returned because there was no agreement between four of the parties and the conservatives todo something different.
-This is also something that is preoccupying Ottawa right now.
-Vassy, what is the latest we know?
+This is also something that is preoccupying Ottawa right now. what is the latest we know?

 **Vassy**:
-The latest I'm hearings there will be a motion introduced by the liberals. and the nature of the tension I should just say is over how many times they should be meeting.
+The latest I'm hearing is there will be a motion introduced by the liberals. and the nature of the tension I should just say is over how many times they should be meeting.
 The liberals are offering once a week in person and then some virtual, supplemental sessions.
 The n.
 D.p. and the bloc quÉbÉcois are supportive of thatin  forms.